-Suicides rare in young kids; rate edged up in black boys
+Suicides rare in kids; rate edged up in black boys

 Chicago — Suicides by young children are rare and the low rate has held mostly stable for two decades except for a troubling increase among black boys.